WY-Chen/EqVarDAG/README.md

 The details of the simulation settings are specified in our paper.

- Low dimensional simulation with $p$ variables and $n$ data can be performed by calling
+ Low dimensional simulation with N replicates, each problem with p variables and n data can be performed by calling

 ```R
 # run simulations